UG-MSU/container-lib/Readme.md

 # percentage of processor load
 opt.cpu_usage = 30

-# max usage of memory KB
+# max usage of memory in kilobytes
 opt.memory = 32

-opt.cgroup_id = "QWERTY
+opt.cgroup_id = "QWERTY"

 # input for controlled process
 opt.input = "example of input"

 # start binary file with way "./test", options opt and empty arguments
 cont.start("./test", opt, "")
-# YOU MUSTN'T CALL MORE THEN 1 METHOD START FOR COTAINER OBJECT!!!
+# YOU MUSTN'T CALL MORE THAN 1 METHOD START FOR COTAINER OBJECT!!!

-# wait for end of the program and print its exit status
+# wait for end of the program and print exit status
 print(cont.sync())

-# print output of the program
+# print output bufer of the program
 print(cont.get_buf())
 ```